 Ahhh…here’s the star of the Thanksgiving table.
 It’s not the turkey, although that’s pretty nice too, especially if you use my turkey brine recipe.
 (Check out my post on How to Roast a Perfect Turkey!)
 It’s the traditional Southern cornbread dressing, covered in giblet gravy and a little cranberry sauce…that’s what we wait all year for.
 I’m not even sure why we don’t fix dressing more often, because it really is quite simple; however, it’s a dish that is mostly relegated to the holiday table.

 There are many different variations of cornbread dressing—some use milk, some use eggs, some use cream soups—our family doesn’t add any of those.
-Our dressing is just a mixture of cornbread, maybe some leftover biscuits, chicken stock, onions and celery and butter.
+Our cornbread dressing is just a mixture of buttermilk cornbread, maybe some leftover biscuits, chicken stock, onions and celery and butter.
 Add some seasonings and that’s it.
 Simple, moist and the perfect accompaniment to roast turkey or chicken.

 Start by making a pan of buttermilk cornbread.
 When the cornbread is cooked, crumble it onto a cookie sheet and let it dry overnight or for several hours.
 I always add about 3 leftover biscuits too, so crumble those onto another cookie sheet and let them dry as well.

 Melt a stick of butter and a couple of tablespoons of bacon grease in a large skillet and saute 2 cups celery and 2 cups onion until tender.